nicotine-plus/nicotine-plus/doc/TRANSLATIONS.md

 You can help improving our translations at
 [Hosted Weblate](https://hosted.weblate.org/engage/nicotine-plus).
 You don't even need an account.
+Look around in the Weblate interface, there are quite a few very practical options.

 We regularly import the improved translations into the Nicotine+ GitHub repository, especially before a new Nicotine+ release.

-Look around in the Weblate interface, there are quite a few very practical options.
+Every participant must follow the rules in [CONTRIBUTING.md](../CONTRIBUTING.md).

 ### Automatic Translations